CLIMADA-project/climada_python/README.md

 8. Push the changes to GitHub (`git push origin develop`).
 9. On GitHub, create a new pull request onto the develop branch of CLIMADA-project/climada_python.

-See our [contribution guidelines](https://climada-python.readthedocs.io/en/latest/guide/developer.html) for more information.
+See our [developer guide](https://climada-python.readthedocs.io/en/latest/#developer-guide) for more information.

 ## Versioning